 - 2.1 The Committee will be aware the Chief Executive determined, in consultation with the Leader and Cabinet Member for Housing and Planning, to self-refer the Council to the Regulator of Social Housing in 2021.
 Since this referral Officers have been providing further data and details relating to the core issues of non-compliance for the Regulator to consider and review. - 2.2 Monthly meetings have been taking place with the Regulator to cover issues of focus in terms of the regulatory framework, focussing on the Homes Standard.
 Our current performance and plans are shared at this meeting.
-The discussions and requests for information have been provided as required, and this has allowed the Regulator to continue to work with Officers in a constructive and helpful way. - 2.3 The Rural Overview and Scrutiny Committee has previously received eleven update reports since March 2021.
-This is the first update report to the newly formed - Housing Overview and Scrutiny Committee.
-These update reports have confirmed the Regulatory Notice served on the Council and provided an outline of the work that officers would continue to ensure we logically and methodically progress through a programme of improvement.
+The discussions and requests for information have been provided as required, and this has allowed the Regulator to continue to work with Officers in a constructive and helpful way. - 2.3 This is the second update report to the newly formed - Housing Overview and Scrutiny Committee.
+The update reports have confirmed the Regulatory Notice served on the Council and provided an outline of the work that officers would continue to ensure we logically and methodically progress through a programme of improvement.

-- 2.4 The Rural Overview and Scrutiny Committee determined that it would wish to receive update reports on progress at each of its meetings to ensure that Members had oversight of broad progress around the key areas of activity and could engage with Officers and scrutinise work where required. - 2.5 This update report will now be presented to the new Housing Overview and Scrutiny Committee.
+- 2.4 The Housing Overview and Scrutiny Committee determined that it would wish to receive update reports on progress at each of its meetings to ensure that Members had oversight of broad progress around the key areas of activity and could engage with Officers and scrutinise work where required. - 2.5 This update report communicates the performance as of the end of July 2023 as communicated with the Regulator of Social Housing in August 2023.
 This will still identify the following core headings as a means of updating Members and would identify the following information to assist this process, including the latest version of the Improvement Plan (Appendix 2).